rochester-csgames-2017/cscoins-server/README.md

+# What is this
+This is basically a copy of the given code for cscoins, with minor fixes and scripts.

 # Important!

 This document might still be updated until the beginning of the CS Games 2017.
 We recommend that interested parties watch the [https://github.com/csgames/cscoins](https://github.com/csgames/cscoins) repository to be notified as soon as a new change is introduced.
 For any issue, bug or needed clarification, please open an issue in the GitHub project.